 She should wear: A formal summer sundress at tea or knee length with flat sandals.
 Makeup and hair can be natural.

-- If your invitation says "Semiformal" or "Dressy Casual"
+- If your invitation says "Semiformal" or "Dressy Casual" or "Beach Dressy"

 Depending on the time of the event, you'll want to dress somewhere between formal and casual.
 Wear darker, more formal hues for an evening fete; opt for light colors and fabrics for a daytime wedding.